jetk/playbook/customer-obsession.md

 ## General thoughts

-- ?
+- Customer problems are a stable target; your product is not.
+- Customers hire your product to solve a problem
+- Customers don't want a quarter-inch drill, they want a quarter-inch hole

 ## General approach

 - If you can measure what your customer cares about, do it
-- If there are several things that the customers care about, prioritise
+- If there are several things that the customers care about, prioritize
-- Focus on their succesful outcomes, and [[work backwards]] from there
+- Focus on their successful outcomes, and [[work backwards]] from there

 ## Specific tactics